cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

 Vowpal Wabbit provides three CB algorithms:

-* **`--cb`:** The CB module which allows you to optimize predictor based on already collected CB data, CB without exploration
+* **`--cb`:** The CB module which allows you to optimize predictor based on already collected CB data, CB without exploration.
-* **`--cb_explore`:** The CB learning algorithm for when the maximum number of actions is known ahead of time and semantics of actions stays the same across examples
+* **`--cb_explore`:** The CB learning algorithm for when the maximum number of actions is known ahead of time and semantics of actions stays the same across examples.
-*  **`--cb_explore_adf`:** The CB learning algorithm for when the set of actions changes over time or we have rich information for each action VW offers different input formats for CB.
+*  **`--cb_explore_adf`:** The CB learning algorithm for when the set of actions changes over time or you have rich information for each action VW offers different input formats for CB.

 ### Input format for `--cb`

 `--cb <number_of_actions>`

-The command line argument  `--cb 4` specifies we want to use CB module and our data has a total of four actions.
+The `--cb 4` command specifies that we want to use CB module and our data has a total of four actions.

 Each example is represented as a separate line in your data file and must follow the following format:

 ```
 action:cost:probability | features
 ```

 Sample data file **train.dat** with five examples:

 ```
 1:2:0.4 | a c
 3:0.5:0.2 | b d